This article was originally published February 23, 2016 and has had minor updates as of August 22, 2018.

 Much like Bombshell and The Wiz, Frozen will soon boomerang from screen to stage helmed by its original creative team, including Anderson-Lopez and Lopez with the film's writer and director, Jennifer Lee, writing the book and Broadway's Alex Timbers in the director's chair.
 This marriage of mediums creates a global audience.
 Anyone anywhere can watch those properties on screen—building a fan base for stage versions before they even open.

 Similarly, established stage musicals continue to leap to Hollywood in increasing volume.
-The last five years alone have brought us Rock of Ages, Les Misérables, Jersey Boys, The Last 5 Years, Annie, and Into The Woods.
+The last five years alone have brought us Rock of Ages, Les Misérables, Jersey Boys, The Last 5 Years, Annie, Into The Woods, and Mamma Mia!
+Here We Go Again.
 These interpretations not only net a larger audience, they also offer opportunities to expand creatively.
 Into the Woods offered details in production design not possible on the stage, while The Last 5 Years re-imagined the story with added context for the two lead players.
-Movies like Hail, Caesar! and the upcoming La La Land resurrect the song-and-dance form for a new age—and employ Broadway talent.
+Movies like Hail, Caesar!, La La Land and The Greatest Showman resurrect the song-and-dance form for a new age—and employ Broadway talent.

 A film adaptation of Pippin tops the list of Meron and Zadan’s current projects.
 With movie musicals including Chicago and Hairspray under their collective belt, they occupy the driver's seat as the connection of stage, television and film grows deeper.
 “Our background is the theatre.
 We started out working for Joe Papp in the 1970s,” Meron shares.
 “In terms of translating theatre into a different medium, you have to actually be a translator.
 You have to [understand the property’s] language of origin and then really find the language where it can live in the next medium.”